frenchie68/Z79Forth/SW/examples/README.txt

 				the console.

 ansiextern.4th	Francois Laagel	Additional material needed to meet the "Core"
-				word set that could not be fitted intop the
+				word set that could not be fitted into the
 				EEPROM image.
 This is normally auto-loaded
 				from CompactFlash if the image supplied in
 				SW/util has been installed to a medium.